-exempt from California Environmental Quality Act (CEQA) requirements and if the projects must provide speeds consistent with Pub.
+The Commission has considered additional factors in determining what constitutes "eligible projects."
+These factors include if the project is categorically exempt from California Environmental Quality Act (CEQA) requirements and if the project provides speeds consistent with Pub.
 Util.
 Code § 281(f)(5)(A).